 When I arrive home most days, I can’t bring myself to do much socialising with friends, because I’m already exhausted from all the worrying I’ve done.
 I find my social life becoming less and less prominent as I constantly cancel on friends.

-When I go to sleep, I will usually find myself over analysing situations I’ve been in that day and cringing at thing I’ve said; one wrong move can keep me awake for weeks.
+When I go to sleep, I will usually find myself over analysing situations I’ve been in that day and cringing at things I’ve said; one wrong move can keep me awake for weeks.

 I wanted to write this post to show that if you are suffering with these kinds of issues, you are not alone.
 It is physically and mentally exhausting just trying to make it through a seemingly normal non anxiety provoking day.
 The trick is not to shy away from these things.
 I know it is easier said than done and some days it feels like the simplest tasks are going to make the walls cave in.
 However, the more practice, the less anxious you become.
 By at least trying to go about your normal life you are already taking steps to help yourself.
 Instead of putting yourself down, try to be proud of yourself for the little battles you win every day, even if they’re as small as just being able to get the bus!
 The most important thing to remember is you are not alone and the more you tackle it the easier it will get.
 It is an uphill struggle, but one that you can fight, Keep going!